Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 If the provided URL is nil or empty, it is returned as is.
 Otherwise, the following information is added to the url string that is returned via the callback:

-* The adobe\_mc attribute is an URL encoded list containing:
+* The adobe\_mc attribute is an URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)
   * `MCORGID` - Experience Cloud Org ID
   * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../adobe-analytics/)